Prophecy

 Personal Reflection

-- Where in my life am I trying to fix things through force or control, instead of trusting God’s gentle, Spirit-led way?
+• Where in my life am I trying to fix things through force or control, instead of trusting God’s quiet, Spirit-led way?

-- How can I reflect the servant’s mission this week by bringing justice - real help or hope - to someone who feels trapped or unseen?
+• How can I reflect Jesus’ mission of bringing justice through mercy - especially toward someone who feels overlooked or broken?

 A Challenge For You